-Building on the success of NWB:N 1.0, the project entered a second phase, with additional leadership by Dr. Kris Bouchard (Lawrence Berkeley National Laboratory, LBNL), Dr. Loren Frank (UCSF) and Dr. Edward Chang (UCSF).
+Building on the success of NWB:N 1.0, the project entered a second phase, with additional leadership by Dr. Kris Bouchard, Dr. Oliver Rübel (Lawrence Berkeley National Laboratory, LBNL), Dr. Loren Frank (UCSF) and Dr. Edward Chang (UCSF).
 One main goal was to develop the next version of NWB:N and to enhance its adoption, through development of an advanced software architecture for NWB:N, a well-articulated data standards ecosystem, an open community software strategy, and advancements to the NWB:N data standard itself.
 NWB:N 2.0 was redeveloped by scientific software engineers/computer scientists at LBNL, Dr. Oliver Rübel and Mr. Andrew Tritt, in close collaboration with neuroscience laboratories and the broader NWB:N community.
-NWB:N 2.0 was released in February 2019.
-New features continue to be added to the software ecosystem surrounding NWB:N 2.0.
+NWB:N 2.0 was released in February 2019 and new features continue to be added to the software ecosystem surrounding NWB:N 2.0.

 The NWB:N project has also created a governance structure.
 An Executive Board (EB) decides the vision and roadmap for NWB:N and manages fundraising and outreach.
 The EB also works closely with a Technical Advisory Board (TAB), which makes technical decisions and maintains the software ecosystem.